kevinburke/rct/readme.md

 ## What needs to get done?

+- Tracks currently don't load in the game because the collision detection algorithm isn't correct.
+The experiment runner will report 0 collisions, but tracks will fail to load because there is actually a collision.
+You can verify this by printing out the individual track pieces, starting the game and attempting to rebuild the track.
+I'm not sure how best to fix this than by attempting to fix individual instances as they pop up.

 - [The fitness function][fitness] does not have enough inputs.
 Specifically, it currently checks whether a track is a complete loop and doesn't collide with itself.
 It *could* check: